 Stress related to discrimination: Individuals who are discriminated against on the basis of race, ethnicity, culture, gender identity, sexual orientation, or disability often experience stress as a result.

-Stress related to politics or current events: The American Psychological Association reports that concern over the state of the country was a leading source of stress for Americans in 2017.
+Stress related to politics or current events: The American Psychological Association reports that, in 2017, concern over the state of the country was a leading source of stress for Americans.
 News stories, world events, and even broad social issues like inequality can all be significant sources of personal stress.